evanx/redishub-legacy/README.md

 ##### Why would a developer use an indie service which might become abandonware?

 That is a very good question.
 It would have to address specific use cases better than competing products from AWS and many others, and that is a tall order.
 But I'll be learning a great deal and boosting my professional skills and profile in the process.
 I'm keen to build something simple, interesting and fun.
 Computing resources are cheap.
-So I'm happy to offer a free, but necessarily resource limited service, to any number of developers, even if it costs me personally $500 per month on computing resources to support 100 developers, since that implies that Redishub is a successful project.
-Anyway I'd rather be acquired for a million dollars down the line, than try to make a few dollars here and there ;)
+So I'm happy to offer a free, but necessarily resource limited service, to any number of developers.

 ##### Why Telegram.org?